Live chat by BoldChat

-Coca-Cola Admits That Dasani is Nothing But Tap Water | March 4, 2004
+Coca-Cola Admits That Dasani is Nothing But Tap Water

 LONDON - It made for great headlines, but the fact that the UK version of Coca-Cola's Dasani brand bottled water comes out of the London public supply should hardly have come as a surprise.

-Figures from independent beverage research company Canadean show that at least two out of every five bottles of water sold around the world are, like Dasani, "purified" waters, rather than "source" waters which originate from a spring.
+Figures from independent beverage research company Canadean show that at least two out of every five bottles of water sold around the world are, like Dasani, "purified" waters, rather than "source" waters that originate from a spring.

 In short, they are subjected to many of the same treatments that source waters undergo to satisfy public health requirements after being pumped up from the ground.